OscarRomeral/Numerical-Methods-MonteCarlo--for-SDEs/README.md

-# Monte Carlo Methods for SDEs
+# Monte Carlo Methods for SDEs - Option Pricing

 This repository contains a set of Jupyter notebooks for simulating and approximating Brownian Motion using various mathematical techniques, specifically targeting Monte Carlo methods and the Lévy-Ciesielski representation.
 The project includes two main parts: